engintron/engintron/README.md

 Ninth, Engintron is 100% open source.
 You can easily examine its code here on GitHub, tear it apart, customize it, fork it, knife it or contribute back to its development.
 Do whatever you want with it :)

-And finally, Engintron (launched April 2014) is nowadays a mature project and one of the most popular cPanel plugins, not just the most popular Nginx installer for cPanel.
-It is by far [the most reviewed plugin on the cPanel Applications Directory](https://applications.cpanel.net/listings#/listings/index/sort:Listing.review_count/direction:desc) and [the cPanel plugin/addon with most stars here on GitHub](https://github.com/topics/cpanel?o=desc&s=stars).
-According to simplified analytics from the Engintron WHM app that were added in February 2016, it is actively used by dozens of thousands of sysadmins in 150 countries around the world (with users increased at a rate of 300% every year).
-In 3 years time (from Feb 2016 to Feb 2019), Engintron has been installed by more than 100,000 sysadmins around the world (the actual server number is obviously higher than that).
+And finally, Engintron (which was originally launched in April 2014) is nowadays a mature project, one of the most popular cPanel plugins and the defacto Nginx installer for cPanel.
+It is by far [the most reviewed plugin on the cPanel Applications Directory](https://applications.cpanel.net/listings#/listings/index/sort:Listing.review_count/direction:desc) and [the cPanel plugin/addon with most stars on GitHub](https://github.com/topics/cpanel?o=desc&s=stars).
+According to simplified analytics from the Engintron WHM app (added in February 2016), it is actively used by dozens of thousands of sysadmins in 150+ countries around the world.
+According to [BuiltWith](https://trends.builtwith.com/framework/Engintron), more than 300,000 sites worldwide are powered by Engintron optimized cPanel servers.
+BuiltWith also reports around 1,5 million sites powered by cPanel.
+In other words, 1 in 5 cPanel servers worldwide has Engintron installed.
+The actual numbers may differ of course, but statistically speaking, it's an interesting fact nevertheless...

+### Not so fast buddy... cPanel officially added support for Nginx in 2021.
+Why should I use Engintron?
+cPanel indeed added support for Nginx back in 2021.
+In fact, they integrate Nginx in 2 ways: as a proxy (like Engintron) and as a direct replacement for Apache.

+Engintron is different for 3 + 1 reasons really:

+* Engintron has a kick-ass, flexible proxy configuration for Nginx, which has powered hundreds of thousands of sites worldwide since 2014, unlike any other system, even cPanel's own proxy option in Nginx.
+The latter also follows an entirely different logic to Engintron.
+We'd like to think Engintron's is more flexible and also truly plug-n-play.
+Performance wise, Engintron's proxy configuration for Nginx is also faster compared to cPanel's (not our word, cPanel's... have a look [here](https://web.archive.org/web/20210420034851/https://blog.cpanel.com/how-to-install-and-manage-nginx-on-cpanel/) or [here](https://archive.ph/NOI2v)...).
+* Engintron uses the official Nginx packages, provided by Nginx.org.
+So you get instant Nginx updates and don't have to wait for cPanel to bundle Nginx separately.
+* Because of Engintron's kick-ass proxy configuration for Nginx, you can continue using Apache as your main web server.
+That's a huge plus for existing webhosts.
+The alternative of using cPanel's Nginx as a direct Apache replacement opens up all kinds of issues, as Nginx was never really built to support shared hosting environments for which Apache is more suitable.
+* And finally, Engintron has a cool WHM dashboard (and CLI interface) which is not tied exclusively to Nginx.
+Instead you get additional options and utilities to make managing your cPanel server much more efficient.
+And these options and utilities are regularly updated and expanded.
+Once you use Engintron for a while, it'll become your go-to dashboard in WHM.

 ### FAQ